Harmony across the Prut: Church music unites communities in Soroca

 Project Launch Conference

-SOARTA Public Association announces the start of project implementation “CULTURISE– Culture and Sustainable Tourism for Social Inclusion and Innovation in the Republic of Moldova and Romania” ROMD00136, funded by the European Union under the Interreg NEXT Romania - Republic of Moldova 2021-2027 program.
+SOARTA Public Association. announces the start of project implementation “CULTURISE– Culture and Sustainable Tourism for Social Inclusion and Innovation in the Republic of Moldova and Romania” ROMD00136, funded by the European Union under the Interreg NEXT Romania - Republic of Moldova 2021-2027 program.

 Thus, we have the pleasure of inviting you to take part in the project launch conference!